Does a growth mindset for students matter?

 Your self-talk can make you feel discouraged, or it can lift you up.

-As a student, it’s important to pay attention to the words you use as you talk to yourself and others about your frustrations.
+As a student, it’s important to pay attention to the words you use as you talk to yourself and others about your frustrations and challenges.

 Here are 10 phrases you can use to become a more successful and resilient student.

 Give these phrases a try, then observe how your thoughts and behaviour begin to change.

 1. “I get to” (don’t say “I have to”)

 Instead of saying “I have to”, say “I get to”.

 The words “I have to” create a feeling of annoyance.
 The task at hand will become a burden that you can’t escape from.

 But if you say “I get to”, you’ll create a feeling of opportunity and gratitude.
 The task will seem like a privilege instead of a chore.

 For example, don’t say to your parents that you have to take part in the school play.
 Instead, try saying: “I get to participate in the play and see if acting is something I enjoy.”

 Notice the difference?
 Now, it’s not a burden; it’s an opportunity.